About the path

 A popular walking track along the rugged headland between Maukatia/Māori Bay and Muriwai Beach.

-Start at the car park, where you'll also find public toilets and a children's playground.
-The path combines easy walking with some climbs to make the most of the great views.
+Start at the car park, where you will also find public toilets and a children's playground.
+The track combines easy walking with some climbs to make the most of the great views.

 Ōtakamiro Point is the site of one of our few mainland gannet (takapu) breeding colonies.
 Gannets nest throughout summer.
 The viewing platform offers great views of the gannet colony - but please don't feed or disturb the gannets. Ōtakamiro's sea caves and blowhole were formed by waves eroding along vertical fractures in the rocks.